 Why Paradise Cove is Perfect for Oahu Family Photos

 More often, I visit Paradise Cove to photograph other families having fun.
 It’s become my second office and a beautiful one at that.
 It’s easy and safe for small kids.
 There’s a diverse background and a little something for all personality types, but mostly I love the water.
 It’s my favorite spot to jump in the warm turquoise water and photograph families at play.
+It’s the beach most families ultimately select for their photo session.
 You can see family photo session at Paradise Cove here, here, and here.

 How to Visit Paradise Cove Beach with Kids (Parking + Tips)